-Most of the staff worked or volunteered at the Salmaniya Medical Centre in Manama, which was stormed by security forces in mid-March after they drove protesters out of nearby Pearl Roundabout.
+Most of the staff worked at, or volunteered at, the Salmaniya Medical Centre in Manama that was stormed by security forces in mid-March after they drove protesters out of nearby Pearl Square.

 The workers received the heavy jail terms from the military-run National Safety Court, but are now being tried in a civil court.